hg8/battery-full-notification/README.md

-# Battery Full Notification
+# Battery Full / Low Notification
-A simple script to display a notification when your battery is full in Ubuntu/Linux Mint
+A simple script to display a notification when your battery is full / low  in Ubuntu/Linux Mint

 ![preview](http://i.imgur.com/rVGMBK8.png)